cs10/fa18/bios/BrendanBio.md

 ## HAVE YOU DONE ANYTHING REMARKABLE?
 HAS ANYTHING MEMORABLE HAPPENED TO YOU?

 I once met Colin Kaepernick outside the Starbucks in Downtown Berkeley and later that week I ran into Marshawn Lynch outside Barrows Hall.

 ## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?

-I am currently involved in 2-3 research projects that occupy my time besides classes and CS10!
-Projects I’m working on right now include:

-How students from different schools in the same city can build relationships through video chatting and how these bonds form?

-What is the nature of the effects spawned from an equity-driven freshman seminar designed to help students adjust to life at a large state university?

-What are the cognitive processes that inform students in their acceptance/rejection of climate change and what statistical effects can a environmental science curriculum have on these world views?
+In my spare time, I teach at middle school after school programs throughout Oakland and Richmond.
+I also love taking education classes and learning how to be a better teacher!